genetic-reverse-engineer/genetic-reverse-engineer.github.io/notes/mit_ocw-7.01.md

 The content for this course is covered by the [CC BY-NC-SA 4.0 license](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode), the gist of which can be found [here](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 The notes below are my own, and any modifications to images are annotated below the images.

+# Summary

+I completed this class over the course of 3-4 weeks at a pace of about 4-7 hours per week.
+I did all of the assignments and exercises, and took the final exam.

 # 7.01 - Getting Up to Speed in Biology